ShivamThakur7667/DevTinder-web/README.md

 -> Login Feature done
 -> Get the feed and add the feed in the store
 -> Build the user card on feed
+-> Edit Profile Feature
+-> Show Toast Message on save of Profile
+-> See all my connections